lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 15 ^7
 22 v7
 ```

-indicating that, within the sample of sixteen chorales, Bach approached the
+Indicating that, within the sample of sixteen chorales, Bach approached the
 leading tone from above roughly 50% more often than from below.

-## 5.7 Combinando comandos, soluciones reproducibles y modificables
+## 5.8 Combinando comandos, soluciones reproducibles y modificables
 * As we can gather from the above, the difficulty in implementing the
 machine-aided solution does not lie in understanding the functioning of the
 individual commands, but in devising an appropriate way to combine them.
 The